 10:16 PM: Harris wins Colorado, according to CNN.

-10:06 PM: CNN Projection: Trump wins Montana
+10:06 PM: CNN Projection: Trump wins Montana.

-10:06 PM: The polls close in Nevada, Montana, and Utah.
+10:06 PM: Polls close in Nevada, Montana, and Utah.

 Polls will close at 10:00 PM ET in the key state of Nevada, as well as in Montana and Utah.
-In Nevada, results will not be released until all polling stations officially close.
+In Nevada, results will not be released until all polling places officially close.
 Nevada has 6 electoral votes at stake.

-10:05 PM: CNN Projection: Trump wins Utah
+10:05 PM: CNN projection: Trump wins Utah.

 10:03 PM: Common Cause reports on a largely peaceful election day.